-Of course, my first thought when I read "desktop Zen garden" was of those tiny, sand-filled trays, with stones and little rakes.
-(Do these qualify as the "cheesy" kind?)
-But the more I thought about it, the more I realized that the reason that these versions didn't resonate with me was because they were someone else's idea of Zen.
-(Plus those gardens don't have any plants.)
-The second part of the mission Michelle offered me—should I choose to accept it—was that the post be about bringing a bit of living greenery into the office.
-Sand is not alive, nor is it particularly conducive to the work place.
-Clearly I needed a different approach.
+Of course, my first thought when I read “desktop Zen garden” was of those tiny, sand-filled trays, with stones and little rakes.
+(Do these qualify as the “cheesy” kind?)
+But the more I thought about it, the more I realized that the reason that these versions didn’t resonate with me was because they were someone else’s idea of Zen.
+(Plus those gardens don’t have any plants.)
+I needed a different approach.

 Then I thought about what a Zen garden really is.
 Specifically, it is a small-scale landscape–most often with rocks, sand, and minimal plantings–designed to conjure the elements of a grander vista.
 More broadly speaking, it is a place of tranquility, where one is in harmony with nature: a place not just of contemplation, but also one that encourages a thoughtful interaction and exchange with the natural world.

 Where is this place for me?
-Once I presented myself with this question, the answer was clear: the coast of Maine.
+After I asked myself this question, the answer was clear: the coast of Maine.
 From there the project was easy as I set about to create my own miniature, desktop Down East.

-Above: The next step is to create a base of soil, rocks, or other material suited to your own particular "zen-scape."
+Above: The next step was to create a base of soil, rocks, or other material.

-Another thing to consider when creating your garden is that there is no such thing as a plant that does not need light.
-But those of you who work in a windowless space need not despair.
-Hannah at Winstons recommends choosing plants adapted to low light situations and then moving them into a bright conference room, or taking advantage of your boss's corner office, over the weekend.
+Another thing to consider: there is no such thing as a plant that does not need light.
+But those of you creating a desktop garden for a windowless space need not despair.
+Hannah at Winstons recommends choosing plants adapted to low light situations and then moving them into a bright conference room, or taking advantage of your boss’s corner office, over the weekend.

 Above: For the focal point of my garden, I chose a miniature European cypress (Chamaecypari Iawsoniana “Ellwoodii”).

-Above: I anchored my cypress with the club moss (Selaginella kraussiana 'Aurea') and Calocephalus (also known as silver bush).
+Above: I anchored the cypress with club moss (Selaginella kraussiana ‘Aurea’) and Calocephalus (also known as silver bush).

-Another piece of practical advice from Hannah: When choosing a grouping of plants, be sure to select varieties that prefer the same soil, light, and water conditions.
+Another piece of practical advice from Hannah: When choosing a group of plants, be sure to select varieties that prefer the same soil, light, and water conditions.

 Above: Like a miniature Maine horizon, my Zen garden will remind me of my favorite summer landscape all year long.
 (The painting, in case you’re wondering, is by my 8-year-old son, Oliver, who rather serendipitously was learning about Chinese watercolors.)